Lao People's Revolutionary Party: Origins and the National Democratic Revolution (1945–1975)

 On 21 February 1973, after years of warfare, a peace agreement was brokered with the Royal Lao Government.
-A Provisional Government of National Unity (PGNU) was established; it was composed of communist sympathisers and led by royalist Souvanna Phouma.
+A Provisional Government of National Unity (PGNU) was established; it was composed of leftist factions and led by royalist Souvanna Phouma.
 Similar to the unravelling of South Vietnam from 1974 to 1975, the Royal Lao Government faced several rebellions.

 From December 1974 to January 1975 royal troops in the Houei Sai district of Houa Khong Province, and in Khammouane Province, began an uprising against the government.
 Reacting to unfolding events, the party, through the Pathet Lao, seized control of the roads leading to Vientiane, effectively cutting off supplies to the capital.
 During April and May, a city-wide anti-government protest took place in Vientiane, which led to the resignation of five cabinet members.
 In a last-ditch attempt to save the monarchy, the government announced new elections for 1976.
 On 26 November, LPRP representatives managed to get the monarchy officially to "voluntarily" renounce its royal wealth and abdicate.
 The party thus convened a National Congress of People's Representatives for 1–2 December 1975.
 The congress dissolved the Kingdom of Laos, established the Lao People's Democratic Republic, and announced the end of the 30-year-old National Democratic Revolution.

 Ruling party of Laos (1975–present)

-The collapse of the royal government and the ensuing communist takeover produced an exodus, and by 1980 ten percent of the population had left the country.
+The collapse of the royal government and the ensuing establishment of the new socialist government produced an exodus, and by 1980 ten percent of the population had left the country.
 In its first years of power, the party retained its secretive ways.
-For instance, Kaysone Phomvihan, the LPRP General Secretary, was unknown to most people at the time.
-The leading public voices of the communist movement before 1975, such as Lao Patriotic Front chairman Souphanouvong, were swept aside after the communist seizure of power.
+For instance, Kaysone Phomvihan, the LPRP General Secretary, was unknown to most citizens at the time.

+The leading public voices of the communist movement before 1975, such as Lao Patriotic Front chairman Souphanouvong, were swept aside after the political transition of 1975.
 The new government swiftly closed down independent news organisations.
 Such organisations that were not dissolved were forced to seek membership in the Lao Front for National Construction (LFNC), a mass organisation controlled by the LPRP.
-To spread the new government's word, the LPRP and the LFNC organised meetings around the country to educate the people about the party line and spread Marxist–Leninist doctrine.
+To spread the new government's word, the LPRP and the LFNC organised meetings nationwide to educate the people about the party line and spread Marxist–Leninist doctrine.
 The end goal of this process was the creation of the new socialist man.